CassandraMaldonado/Resume_tailored/README.md

 - Maps them to my skills and experience.
 - Proposes a resume strategy with special keywords.
 - Generates an ATS‑friendly updated resume markdown.
-* Produce **talking points + 2–3 STAR stories** for the intro call
+- Produces talking points and 2–3 experience stories for the intro call.

-I’m a data science student, so I designed it to be simple, reproducible, and easy to swap LLM providers.
+I’m a data science student, so I designed it to be simple, reproducible and easy to swap LLM providers.

----

 ## What it does (end‑to‑end flow)